kyuupichan/electrumx/docs/protocol-methods.rst

 blockchain.transaction.get_merkle
 =================================

-Return the markle branch to a confirmed transaction given its hash and height.
+Return the merkle branch to a confirmed transaction given its hash and height.

 **Signature**